sm-pixel/sm-pixel.github.io/README.md

 # Portfolio

 # Description
-A website that showcases HTML, CSS, and Bootstrap.
+A website about myself that showcases skills, projects and assignments and contact information.

 # Technologies
 * HTML5